wanxuanh/actionSDA/README.md

     Use Javascript for DOM manipulation
     Hosted on Github pages
     Commits to Github frequently
     A README.md file with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.
     Be displayed in the browser
     Have some kind of user interaction via mouseclick or keypress

-Project Timeline
+  # Project Timeline
     Week 1:
     Week 2:
     Week 3:
     Week 4:

+  # Technologies used

+   Approach taken

-Game play:
+<h2>Game play: </h2>

 <p>Groups of 5 only:</p>